jmcassier/fantasy-olympics-hci584/README.md

 ## Game Rules
 1. All player names must be alphanumeric and no two players may have the same name.
+###
 2. Drafting Rules
    - Each person will create a league of 8 teams of the following composition: 2 A-tier teams, 1 B-tier team, 1 C-tier team, 1 D-tier team, and 3 E-tier teams.
    - If the game is being played in multiplayer mode, a team may only be chosen by a certain number of players.
 The number of times a team is available depends on the number of players and the number of teams available in a tier.
-   - For the first round of drafting, the players will be selected at random to select a team.
+   - For the first round of drafting, the players will be chosen at random to select a team.
 The order will be flipped in each proceeding round (i.e. odd number rounds will have the same order; even number rounds will have the same order).
+###
 3. Scoring
    - A player receives 3 points for each gold medal a team in their league wins.
    - A player receives 2 points for each silver medal a team in their league wins.
    - A player receives 1 point for each bronze medal a team in their league wins.
+###
 4. Betting
    - If a player doesn't have a chance of winning a medal (i.e. none of the participants in the event are in their league), they will have the choice to bet on who will win the gold medal.
    - If the player guesses the winner correctly, they will receive 1 point.